 In the third quarter of 2020, the average ransomware payment was $233,817, increasing by 31% from the second quarter of 2020

 This type of malware is showing a startling rise in ransom amounts.
 The average ransomware payment from the Q3 of 2020 increases immensely by 468% from Q3 of 2019.
 Over 70% of victims of a ransomware attack have less than 1,000 staff members.
 This cyber threat represents a significant problem for small businesses; they have slimmer chances to recover financially from a ransomware attack.

 NHS (National Health Service) has declared that the WannaCry ransomware attack cost them over $100 million

 In 2017, WannaCry attacked thousands of companies via phishing emails in more than 150 countries, requiring a ransom of approximately $300 per attack.
 If the ransom stays unpaid, after some time, WannaCry deletes the decryption algorithm, and the victim’s data is lost for good.

-In 2019, over 50% of the ProofPoint survey participants said their organisations were victims of, at the minimum, one spear-phishing attack
+In 2019, over 50% of the ProofPoint survey participants said their organisations were victims of at least one spear-phishing attack

 55% is the global average of spear-phishing attacks that are targeting individuals.
 65% of the USA organisations’ experienced successful spear-phishing attacks.
 Japanese organisations had the lowest average of successful spear phishing attacks, standing at 42%.